WakWakBird/Advenced_ANN_Project/README.md

 # Advenced_ANN_Project
 # Readme
-store file to branch\n
+# store file to branch
-Use in conjunction with Google worksheet
+# Use in conjunction with Google worksheet